 Getting Started with Video on LinkedIn

-The best way to get started posting videos on LinkedIn is repurposing your existing content as native videos.
+The best way to get started posting videos on LinkedIn is by repurposing your existing content as native videos or send a video in a direct message.
 There’s no limit to what you can post to LinkedIn via a link and if you post with a link from a video platform like Vidyard, you’ll get the full analytics on who’s watched, how much, and all the intent data that comes with it.